 How to buy the right kayak paddle

-If you're looking for a good starter paddle we would suggest the TNP Asymmetric Paddle which is very strong and great value at £44.99.
+If you're looking for a good starter paddle we would suggest the TNP Asymmetric Paddle which is very strong and great value.
 The Palm Drift Livery is another good option that is particularly popular with customers looking for a nice light weight paddle that works well with sit-on-top kayaks.

-For an all-round whitewater paddle that is strong and not too heavy the TNP Rapa is a great choice, coming with either a glass shaft, £88.99, or duralumin shaft, £67.99.
-For the money a wise choice!
-Moving up in price Werner are hard to beat for build quality, strength and price.
-Check out the straight glass Werner Sherpa or Powerhouse for a great all roound whitewater paddle £188.99.
-For a real top end paddle look no further than the Lettmann Ergonom Extreme £485.00.
+For a real top end ww paddle look no further than the Lettmann Ergonom Extreme.
 This is the paddle of choice for most of the staff in the shop and many world champions!
 The strongest paddle you can buy: no flutter and a proper power crank shaft for extra power and control!
 Beautifully made.
 You cannot go wrong with this one.

 What am I going to be using it for?

 For kayaking you need a double-bladed paddle which is what this article is about.
 For canoeing (i.e Open boats) you need a single bladed paddle.